 Voice of the Naturalist

-Information on noteworthy birds is presented below in taxonomic order, as set forth in the American Ornithologists' Union Checklist for North and Middle American birds, as revised through the 57th Supplement (July 2016).
+Information on noteworthy birds during this week is presented below in taxonomic order, as set forth in the American Ornithologists' Union Checklist for North and Middle American birds, as revised through the 57th Supplement (July 2016).

 OTHER BIRDS OF INTEREST

-This week's report was based on reports on the DE, MD, VA, and WV list servers, and eBird records.
+This report was based on reports on the DE, MD, VA, and WV list servers via the ABA Internet links, and on eBird records.

-The Audubon Sanctuary Shop (301-652-3606, anshome.org/naturalist-shop) is an excellent source for guidebooks and many other nature-related titles.
+The Audubon Sanctuary Shop (301-652-3606, https://anshome.org/naturalist-shop) is an excellent source for guidebooks and many other nature-related titles.

 Thank you for your interest, and enjoy the birds.